StevenMayher/431-2021/classes/movies/README.md

 ## Activities involving the Movies Data

 1. Here's the link for our [first breakout activity](breakout1.md), which we'll do in Class 08 (2021-09-16).
+And here are the [results from that activity](https://github.com/THOMASELOVE/431-2021/blob/main/classes/movies/results1.md).

+2. Our next breakout activity will be in Class 11.